Find more tales about how to take care of yourself while traveling in our free downloadable eBook: Meaningful Travel Tips and Tales: Self Care Abroad

 11. Invest in vitamin supplements!

 When you’re on a plane, you’re quite literally breathing the same air as someone else (yuck!), which means it’s fairly common and easy for people to get sick after traveling.
-Since your new boss will probably disapprove of calling in sick (especially during your first week), stock up on a vitamin supplements, like Airborne or EmergenC, and be sure to take some at least once daily to help boost Vitamin C and energy.
+Part of your jet lag recovery plan should be to take vitamins.
+Since your new boss will probably disapprove of calling in sick (especially during your first week), stock up on a vitamin supplements, like Airborne, EmergenC, and other jet lag remedies, and be sure to take some at least once daily to help boost Vitamin C and energy.

 12. Once on land, take naps.